arunkumar9t2/arunkumar.dev/_posts/2021-05-07-jetpack-compose-for-non-ui-tree-construction-and-code-generation.md

 ### Code Generation

-Programming language source codes are usually represented as an [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) in various phases be it during compilation, IDE support, editing etc. Each node of that tree represents important bits of information like keywords and identifiers etc.
+Programming language source codes are usually represented as an [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) in various phases be it during compilation, IDE support ([PSIElement](https://plugins.jetbrains.com/docs/intellij/psi-elements.html)), editing etc. Each node of that tree represents important bits of information like keywords and identifiers etc.

 Lets consider the following function